-The School receives a budget to support the needs of children with Special Educational Needs and Disabilities.
-This is called the notional SEN budget.
-Some of this funding has been allocated to release the SENCo from her teaching commitment on one afternoon per week.

-Most of the funding is used to pay for Teaching Assistants and Special Support Assistants who support children, either in class or in Intervention groups.
-Funding can also be allocated to pay for Special Support Assistants to support pupils with an Educational Needs Health Care Plan.
+- school receives a budget to support the needs of Special Needs children called the notional SEN budget. - funding has been allocated for a teacher, in order to release the SENCo from her teaching commitment on one afternoon per week; - funding has been allocated from the school's budget for teaching assistants and special support assistants who lead support groups. - Funding has been allocated for special support assistants who support pupils with an Educational Needs Health Care Plan if needed.